TanStack/query/README.md

     - Optional
     - The variables object to pass to the `mutationFn`.
   - Remaining options extend the same options described above in the `useMutation` hook.
-  - Lifecycle callbacks defined here will fire **before** those of the same type defined in the `useMutation`-level options.
+  - Lifecycle callbacks defined here will fire **after** those of the same type defined in the `useMutation`-level options.
 - `status: String`
   - Will be:
     - `idle` initial status prior to the mutation function executing.